What is Customer Retention Rate in B2B SaaS

 They provide valuable testimonials, referrals, and positive word-of-mouth marketing, which can be incredibly effective in attracting new business.

-Happy customers are more likely to participate in case studies, provide feedback, and contribute to a positive brand image, which can drive further growth and success for your SaaS business.
+Happy customers are more likely to participate in case studies, provide customer feedback, and contribute to a positive brand image, which can drive further growth and success for your SaaS business.

 Customer satisfaction is critical in this process, directly influencing customer advocacy and loyalty.